Social Services

 • Access to community-based resources and supports

-• Access to an onsite, multidisciplinary Early Intervention team
+• Access to an on-site, multidisciplinary early intervention team

-Our Early Intervention Team consists of:
+Our Early Intervention Team includes:

 • Early Childhood Educators